 Matters concerned with conduct and questions of what is good for us have no fixity, any more than matters of health.
-The general account [of matters of conduct] being of this nature, the account of particular cases is even more lacking in exactness; for they do not fall under any art or precept, but the agents themselves must in each case consider what is appropriate to the occasion, as happens also in the art of medicine or navigation.3 of rules.4 First, practical issues are, by their very nature, indeterminate or indefinable.
+The general account [of matters of conduct] being of this nature, the account of particular cases is even more lacking in exactness; for they do not fall under any art or precept, but the agents themselves must in each case consider what is appropriate to the occasion, as happens also in the art of medicine or navigation.

+As this passage suggests, the practical domain has some features which make it impossible, even in principle, to capture good choice in a system of rules.4 First, practical issues are, by their very nature, indeterminate or indefinable.
 Good choice cannot be understood in terms of ruleapplication because it is a matter of fitting one's choice to the complex requirements of a particular situation, which vary greatly from one practical context to another.
 Second, practical matters are also mutable and unforeseeable.
 No system of rules is capable of covering all new cases that might eventually arise.
 Finally, the concrete case may contain some particular and non-repeatable elements.
-In short, general formulations lack the concreteness and the flexibility required for a good decision.5 Ultimately, it is the ever present possibility of exceptions and the impossibility of reducing the understanding of what such exceptions would be - and what makes them exceptions - to rules or principles that renders any system of general formulations (and, more generally, any decision procedure) unfit to capture good choice.6
+In short, general formulations lack the concreteness and the flexibility required for a good decision.
+Ultimately, it is the ever present possibility of exceptions and the impossibility of reducing the understanding of what such exceptions would be - and what makes them exceptions - to rules or principles that renders any system of general formulations (and, more generally, any decision procedure) unfit to capture good choice.6